 - More space to call home.
-Big cities like New York aside, you can generally get much more house and land for your hard-earned cash than you can in Europe, for example.
+A move to America means that you should typically be able to get much more house and land for your hard-earned cash (big cities like New York aside) than you can in Europe, for example.
 Americans have typically twice as much living space as someone in Europe.

 - Food.
 Americans also have excellent access to food, whether purchased at a supermarket or at one of the many eateries to be found in most towns.
 Given the US’ multicultural heritage, cuisine from all around the world is on offer, especially in a big city like New York.
-So take your pick!
+So, if you decide to move to America, you can take your pick!

 - Cheaper technology.
 One of the great benefits of shopping in the US is access to technology at much lower prices than elsewhere in the world.
 Mobile phones and computer products certainly tend to be much cheaper than in Europe.
 This is because a lot of products are produced in the US and then exported to other countries.